vasilyeu-pavel/mask-field/README.md

 **importing styles are require for correct work**

-MaskInput has interface look like simple native input with two addition props (`mask`, `separators`)
+MaskField has interface look like simple native input with two addition props (`mask`, `separators`)

 `mask` is showing how transform value
 `separators` are array of symbols who must be a skipped

-We just should need paste MaskInput in yours component and hand over needs props
+We just should need paste MaskField in yours component and hand over needs props

 ```
 <MaskField